sgedda/Selenium.Docker.Certficate/Selenium.Docker.Certificate/README.md

 # Introduction
 This is a .NET CORE 5.0 App that uses Selenium and Docker to make it possible to automatically retrieve a code from a server that must have a secure certificate installed on the client.

-# Local certficates in .NET Core
+# Local https certficates in .NET Core
 * dotnet dev-certs https --clean
 * dotnet dev-certs https -ep c:\certs\aspnetapp.pfx
-* dotnet dev-certs https --trust (https://docs.microsoft.com/en-us/aspnet/core/security/docker-https?view=aspnetcore-5.0)
+* dotnet dev-certs https --trust

+(https://docs.microsoft.com/en-us/aspnet/core/security/docker-https?view=aspnetcore-5.0)

 # Getting Started